Solid Waste Information for Developers

 The property owner is responsible for placing recycling and trash dumpsters in an unobtrusive location that is accessible by the collection contractors.

 - Dumpsters will be stored on private property.
-Dumpsters may be placed on City property no longer than 24 hours prior to or following collection, unless a permit is obtained from the City's Street Use Section (684-5283).
+Dumpsters may be placed on City property no longer than 24 hours prior to or following collection.

 - Dumpsters shall be located on the premises in a manner that is satisfactory to the customer and for collection by the contractor and shall meet the provisions of the Seattle Fire Code and American National Safety Institute.